John Jay: Cases

 The Jay Court's first case did not occur until early in the Court's third term, with West v.
 Barnes (1791).
 The Court had an early opportunity to establish the principle of judicial review in the United States with the case, which involved a Rhode Island state statute permitting the lodging of a debt payment in paper currency.
 Instead of grappling with the constitutionality of the law, however, the Court unanimously decided the case on procedural grounds, strictly interpreting statutory requirements.

 Hayburn's Case (1792) concerned whether a federal statute could require the courts to decide whether petitioning veterans of the American Revolution qualified for pensions, a non-judicial function.
 The Jay Court wrote a letter to President Washington to say that determining whether petitioners qualified was an "act ... not of a judicial nature" and that because the statute allowed the legislative branch and the executive branch to revise the court's ruling, the statute violated the separation of powers of the US Constitution.

 In Chisholm v.
-Georgia (1793), the Jay Court had to decide if a suits against state governments by state citizens could be heard in federal court.
+Georgia (1793), the Jay Court had to decide if suits against state governments by state citizens could be heard in federal court.
 In a 4–1 ruling (Iredell dissented, and Rutledge did not participate), the Jay Court ruled in favor of two South Carolina Loyalists whose land had been seized by Georgia.
 That ruling sparked debate, as it implied that old debts must be paid to Loyalists.
 The ruling was overturned when the Eleventh Amendment was ratified, which stated that a state could not be sued by a citizen of another state or foreign country.
 The case was brought again to the Supreme Court in Georgia v.
 Brailsford, and the Court reversed its decision.
 However, Jay's original Chisholm decision established that states were subject to judicial review.

 In Georgia v.
 Brailsford (1794), the Court upheld jury instructions stating "you [jurors] have ... a right to take upon yourselves to ... determine the law as well as the fact in controversy."
 Jay noted for the jury the "good old rule, that on questions of fact, it is the province of the jury, on questions of law, it is the province of the court to decide," but that amounted to no more than a presumption that the judges were correct about the law.
 Ultimately, "both objects [the law and the facts] are lawfully within your power of decision."